dzmanto/linux-bing-wallpaper/README.md

 Download the shell .sh scripts.

-Put them somewhere (/usr/bin for example)
+Put them somewhere (such as the folder /usr/bin)

 Give the scripts execution permissions (chmod +x).